The Beast may not appear until the end of Split, but this film is shot through with beastly behaviour and ambiguous heroes. Spoilers.

 Yet The Beast revels in his revenge (against innocent people, no less).
 His response to his abuse is ‘active’, whereas Casey’s is passive and hidden.

 Perhaps most troubling is that, if human nature is a mix of black and white, or good and bad … then our murderous impulses may be excused as survival, and abusive actions explained away as just one more part or personality of human nature.

 Split (2016), directed by M. Night Shyamalan

-- Unbreakable, Glass (the other movies in the trilogy)
+- Unbreakable, Glass (the first and third movies in the trilogy)

 - The Visit, The Happening (same director, mental health, horror)

-- The Silence of the Lambs (female protagonist)
+- The Silence of the Lambs (female protagonist, hunting)